-Agriculture production of Qatar constitutes of mainly vegetables and fruits and other crops in a minor quantity.
+Qatar has very limited agriculture production, producing mostly date palms, and vegetable crops.
+Water constraints and unavailability of agriculture land are the major constraints in crop production in Qatar.
 Qatar is hoping to boost its production by setting up 1400 farms covering 45,000 acres of land in next 5 years.
-Most of the farms will produce vegetables and fruits and will use hydroponic technology for production.
-Government is giving priority to production of fruits and vegetables as they are less water and soil intensive.
+Most of the farms will produce vegetables and fruits, using hydroponic technology for production.
+Government is giving priority to production of vegetables as they are less water and soil intensive.
 Like other GCC countries, Qatar is also facing water scarcity problems.
-Production of crops is severely gone down in last Ten (10) years except Maize.
-Qatar is continuously trying to increase the production of Maize but because of water constraints they are not able to achieve up to the mark.
+Production of food crops has severely gone down in last 10 years except maize.
+Qatar is continuously trying to increase the production of maize, but because of water constraints they are not able to achieve up to the mark.

-Consumption of cereals increased by XX.XX % CAGR from 2005 to 2010.
-This growth is expected to be met by increased imports of wheat from Brazil, United States, India and Australia.
+Consumption of cereals increased by 10.72% CAGR during 2012 to 2015.
+This growth is met by increased imports of cereals including wheat from Brazil, United States, India and Australia.
 Increase in consumption is expected to increase in future.
-Consumption of Millet, Sorghum and Maize has gone up rapidly from 2008 to 2010.
-Consumption of cereals in Qatar will grow at a CAGR of XX.XX % till 2020.Qatar is a big importer of Cereals and other agricultural products.
+Consumption of millet, sorghum and maize has gone up rapidly from 2008 to 2015 as well.
+Consumption of cereals in Qatar will grow at a higher CAGR till 2022.

-QATAR Agriculture Market is developing due to rapidly increasing tourism (normal as well as at the time of Holy festival of Ramadan), Increase in consumption, advanced technologies, low water requirement in Horticulture process and Government Initiatives.
-QATAR is also using Desalination for potable drinking water, which helped the country to increase agriculture production for almost two decades.
+Qatar Agriculture Market is developing due to rapidly increasing tourism (normal as well as at the time of Holy festival of Ramadan), Increase in consumption, advanced technologies, low water requirement in horticulture process and government Initiatives.
+Qatar is also using desalination for potable drinking water, which helped the country to increase agriculture production for almost two decades.
 Horticulture is the new trend in agriculture production which have given boost to the production.

-QATAR is a net importer of food products.
-Low water availability, limited rainfall, limited arable land, low production and desert storms are the biggest restraints for agriculture production in QATAR.
+Qatar is a net importer of food products.
+Low water availability, limited rainfall, limited arable land, low production and desert storms are the biggest restraints for agriculture production in Qatar.

 What the report offers: